Istanbul Food Guide

 kumpir potato is filled with toppings such as russian salad, corn, cheese, butter, pickles and red cabbage

-More colorful than a hotdog with more flavors and textures than a pizza, the Turks do the jacket or baked potato much differently than the rest of the world.
-First, they start with potatoes that is the daddy of all potatoes.
-Sliced open, you’re encouraged to throw in as many fillings as the vendor can fit in.
+More colorful than a hot dog, with more flavors and textures than a pizza, the Turkish take on the jacket potato is its own thing.
+It starts with enormous baked potatoes.
+Sliced open, you are encouraged to pile in as many fillings as the vendor can fit.

-Ortaköy is famous for its numerous Kumpir shops but don’t be surprised if you stumble upon one as you wander the streets of Istanbul.
+Ortaköy is famous for its many kumpir shops, but don’t be surprised if you stumble on one as you wander other streets of Istanbul.

 5. Pide - all around Istanbul (A different kind of Turkish pizza)